Breaded ahi tuna, lightly fried in oil, and served with homemade spicy dijon aioli. This appetizer is sure to impress!

-I came across some sashimi grade ahi at my local farmer’s market and just had to indulge myself.
+If you’ve ever come across sashimi grade ahi at a local farmer’s market, you understand that we just had to indulge when we saw it!
 Ordering this kind of thing at a restaurant is ridiculously expensive, especially when I consider how totally easy it is to make at home.
-Seriously, you can make this whole recipe in 15 minutes easy.
+Seriously, you can make this whole recipe in 15 minutes.
 Then you can spend the next 15 minutes savoring each succulent piece of exquisite tuna goodness.

 An aioli is a sauce that is based in egg yolks, garlic, olive oil and lemon juice.
 Using mayonnaise is an easy cheat to replace the egg yolks and olive oil.
 Aiolis go great with seafood, but can be used in a variety of other meats and vegetables.
 It adds a nice zip to regular old food.